Highlights from the Ratings and Financial Report for Itau Unibanco Holding S.A. (ITUB)

 Barclays, on the other hand, stated in their research note that they expect to see ITUB reach a price target of $4.50.
 The rating they have provided for ITUB stocks is “Equal Weight” according to the report published on January 24th, 2022.

-Volatility was left at 3.06%, however, over the last 30 days, the volatility rate increased by 2.62%, as shares surge +13.99% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +6.23% upper at present.
+Volatility was left at 2.72%, however, over the last 30 days, the volatility rate increased by 2.24%, as shares surge +15.87% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.48% lower at present.

-During the last 5 trading sessions, ITUB rose by +7.27%, which changed the moving average for the period of 200-days by -5.54% in comparison to the 20-day moving average, which settled at $4.92.
-In addition, Itau Unibanco Holding S.A. saw 46.02% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ITUB fell by -1.48%, which changed the moving average for the period of 200-days by -4.65% in comparison to the 20-day moving average, which settled at $5.06.
+In addition, Itau Unibanco Holding S.A. saw 42.63% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ITUB